Boundary critical behavior of the Gross-Neveu-Yukawa model: Special and ordinary transitions to one-loop order

 \subsection{Boundary boson renormalization at the special transition}

-In this section, we discuss the renormalization of the boundary boson field at the special transition.
-To determine the renormalization constant $Z_{\phi_s}$ for the boundary scalar field, we consider the two-point Green's function $\mathring{G}^{(0,0,0,2;0)}(\vec{p})$, which satisfies the Neumann boundary condition at $z=0$.
+In this Section, we discuss the renormalization of the boundary boson field at the special transition.
+To determine the renormalization constant $Z_{\phi_s}$ for the boundary scalar field, we consider the two-point Green's function $\mathring{G}^{(0,0,0,2;0)}(\vec{p})$, which satisfies the Neumann BC at $z=0$.
 At one-loop order, its bare value can be represented diagrammatically as

-where the solid lines with arrows represent the fermion propagator~\eqref{eq:fermion-propagator-general}, and the dashed lines denote the boson propagator~\eqref{eq:boson-propagator-chi}, which satisfies the Neumann boundary condition ($\chi = +1$) at the special transition.
+where the solid lines with arrows represent the fermion propagator~\eqref{eq:fermion-propagator-general}, and the dashed lines denote the boson propagator~\eqref{eq:boson-propagator-chi}, which satisfies the Neumann BC ($\chi = +1$) at the special transition.
 The diagrams in Eq.~\eqref{eq:G-00020-diag} correspond to the one-loop corrections to the boundary boson two-point function at zero momentum, $\vec{p}=0$.
 Evaluating these diagrams within dimensional regularization and retaining only the pole contributions in $\varepsilon = 4-D$, we obtain

 where the first term $1/\mathring{m}$ corresponds to the tree-level diagram, and the second term represents the leading-order quantum corrections due to both the quartic boson interaction $\mathring{\lambda}$ and the Yukawa coupling $\mathring{g}$.
 The renormalization condition for $\mathring{G}^{(0,0,0,2;0)}$ within the MS scheme reads